hl2jeep/Hydroxide/README.md

 - Quick Loading (Enabled by adding the "quick_loading.oh" file)
 - More error handlers for specific parts
 - Possibly faster at loading and other stuff

+## Testers & Credits
+* Testers
+_Currently there's no testers, DM spongus#7609 to become one!_

+* Credits
+    * sponguss: Scripter
+    * Upbolt: Creator of Hydroxide
+    * Dylann: Ideas
+    * brr/Brodi: Testing Game

+_Have any ideas or want to contribute to Spongdroxide?
+Make a pull request or DM spongus#7609 to be a developer!_